-FRAGO 2022
+FRAGO 2023

 As we all know there are many changes that occur over the year.
 It has been my position not to change the original MEMS Student Guidelines document each time a minor change occurs.
-I will list any changes to the master document on this "Frago" page.
-If you have any questions, please contact me SGM Fred Tredy at my email address: submarine582@verizon.net
+Any changes to the master document will be listed on this "Frago" page.

+If you have any questions, please contact SGM Fred Tredy at: submarine582@verizon.net